martintraille/cucumber-academy-task/README.md

 ## Getting Started
 Have the Cucumber & TestNG plugin installed in IntelliJ.
-Have Java 11 or newer installed.
+Have Java 11 or newer installed..

 ## Tasks
 1. Implement the step definitions to get the amazon purchase smoke test feature working.